In rare 3-3 decision, Iowa Supreme Court declines to reinstate law largely banning abortion

 The blocked law bans abortions once cardiac activity can be detected, usually around six weeks of pregnancy and before many women know they are pregnant.

-Writing for the three justices who denied the state's request to reinstate the law, Justice Thomas Waterman said granting that request would mean bypassing the legislature, changing the standard for how the court reviews laws and then dissolving an injunction.
+Writing for the three justices who denied the state's request to reinstate the law, Justice Thomas Waterman said granting that request would mean bypassing the legislature, changing the standard for how the court reviews laws and then dissolving an injunction enacted by a lower court that blocked the law.

 "In our view it is legislating from the bench to take a statute that was moribund when it was enacted and has been enjoined for four years and then to put it in effect," Waterman wrote.

-The court has seven members but one justice declined to participate because her former law firm had represented an abortion provider.
+The court has seven members but one justice declined to participate.
+Her former law firm had represented an abortion provider.

 While the state’s high court maintains the block on the law, it does not preclude Reynolds and lawmakers from passing a new law that looks the same.
 The decision Friday was largely procedural — the 2022 appeal to the 2019 ruling was too late.